-Next, any existing database files in P4ROOT are removed (or moved aside with '-k').
+Next, any existing database files in P4ROOT are preserved and moved aside, unless '-R' is specified to remove them.

 Next, the specified checkpoint is loaded.
 Upon completion, the Helix Core server process, p4d\N, is started.

 If the server to be started is a replica, the serviceUser configured for the replica is logged into the P4TARGET server.
 Any needed 'p4 trust' and 'p4 login' commands are done to enable replication.